Refresh

 Learn to triage your messages

 Too many messages piling up in your inbox?
-Learn how to deal with information overload by quickly assessing the importance of a message and what action needs to be taken:
+Learn how to deal with information overload by quickly assessing the importance of a message and what action needs to be taken.
+NIST's cybersecurity framework emphasizes the importance of rapid information assessment in maintaining organizational security and efficiency:

 • Delete if it's unnecessary